MormonTranshumanistAssociation/www/app/containers/CurriculumPage/lessons/Lesson1.md

-# The Basics of Mormon Transhumanism
+# What is Mormon Transhumanism?

 ![Image](./assets/lesson1.jpg)
 ## Objective(s)